molab-itp/content-2023/weeks/09_multi.md

 - [98-MoGallery-Private](https://github.com/mobilelabclass-itp/98-MoGallery-Private)

   - private repo with MoGallery/MoGallery/GoogleService-Info.plist
-  - run on the your phone to access firebase project configured for this class
+  - run on the your iOS device to access firebase project configured for this class

 - [98-MoGallery](https://github.com/mobilelabclass-itp/98-MoGallery)
   - public repo, no GoogleService-Info.plist